-PP&E and goodwill are aggregated into CGUs based on their ability to generate largely independent cash inflows and are used for impairment testing.
+PP&E and goodwill are aggregated into cash generating units ("CGUs") based on their ability to generate largely independent cash inflows and are used for impairment testing.
 The determination of the Company's CGUs is subject to management's judgment with respect to the lowest level at which independent cash inflows are generated.